jbriaux/c-bittrex/README.md

 -------------
 What's left to do:
 - add a thread scanning input for bot mode in order to be able to stop it properly (so far in bot mode, you need to kill with Ctrl+C)
-- add a makefile and automatic tests
+- add a makefile and automatic tests (tests added)
-- run valgrind, I am pretty sure I forgot free calls
 - add a new call : --volumeonrange start_date end_date (buy and sell detailed volumes)
-- store bot orders in a database: in case of crash or program termination, the bot needs to be aware of its last state (waiting to buy or to sell and corresponding orders for each thread running)
+- store bot orders in a database: done
+- In case of crash or program termination, the bot needs to be aware of its last state and resume (waiting to buy or to sell and corresponding orders for each thread running)

 Installation
 -------------